 Prospective Graduate Students

-Prospective graduate students who are interested in working on Korea-related issues should consult the Chair in the department of interest, or they can contact Dr. Eugene Y. Park.
+Prospective graduate students who are interested in working on Korea-related issues should consult the Chair in the department of interest.

 Graduate students should consult with their advisor and the Graduate Board for departmental requirements.
 This page lists some common resources for graduate students working on Korea.

 University of Pennsylvania Library Resources

 The Van Pelt Library at the University of Pennsylvania publishes an informative library guide to Korean Studies, which can be found here.

 Questions can also be directed to the Korean Studies Librarian, Molly Des Jardin.

 Some journals that are relevant to Korean studies include but are not limited to:

 - Korea Journal: https://www.ekoreajournal.net/main/index.htm